wangkx/Ingress-Configuration-1/user-pass authentication.md

-# Create an Ingress rule for User/Pass Authentication
+# Create an Ingress rule for Basic Authentication- Nginx

 Add an authentication in an Ingress rule using a secret that generates a file with *htpasswd*